stanford-cs248/draw-svg/README.md

 ### Build Instructions

 In order to ease the process of running on different platforms, we will be using [CMake](http://www.cmake.org/) for our assignments.
 You will need a CMake installation of version 2.8+ to build the code for this assignment.
-The project can be run by SSH'ing to rice.stanford.edu with your SUNet ID, password, and two-step authentication using MobaXterm (remember to turn on X11 forwarding).
-It should also be relatively easy to build the assignment and work locally on your OSX or 64-bit version of Linux or Windows.
+It should be relatively easy to build the assignment and work locally on your OSX or 64-bit version of Linux or Windows.

 #### OS X/Linux Build Instructions